AlanLaboratory/UnrealMLAgents/Docs/intro/create-new-environment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section, we will create the Agent Component and attach it to our BP_RollerBall.
 This component will handle
-all the agent’s interactions with the environment.
+all the agent's interactions with the environment.
 By design, the Agent is implemented as a Component to allow
-attachment to both Actors and Characters, enabling flexibility.
+attachment to both Pawns and Characters, enabling flexibility.

 .. tab-set::

    .. tab-item:: Blueprint
+      :sync: blueprint

       1. Right-click in the **Content Browser** and select **Blueprint Class -> Actor Component**.
       2. In the search bar, type "Agent" and select it.